 Before you accuse your partner of having an affair, you need to make sure that you’re on the right track and aren’t making a mistake.
 There are many reasons why your partner might be acting suspiciously, and if you accuse them of having an affair without evidence and you’re wrong, then this could cause an irreparable rift between the two of you.
-If you’re unsure, then you need to try and get some proof.
+If you’re unsure, then you need to try and get some proof, maybe using a local private detective to help you get to the bottom of it.
 When you’re proving a sexual affair, it’s important that you understand the types of affair and the signs of each.
 You can then work out the best way to find some evidence, which you can use when you confront your partner.

 Choose The Right Setting For Your Conversation

 When you’re planning to confront your partner about their affair, you should try to make sure that you choose the right place to speak to them.
 You need to avoid talking to them about it in public and try not to make your discussion spontaneous, as you might say something that you regret.
 Instead, plan your conversation and host it somewhere private but safe, such as in your home or at the home of a friend.
 Work out the best time to talk to them and ensure that no one else is present the first time you discuss the issue.
 In the future, you could consider having an advocate or friend with you, but for the first time, you should talk to your partner alone, as this is an intensely private matter.